Lucio-CBB/Lucio-s_portfolio/Brasileirão 2023 Statistics/ README.md

 # Project: Brasileirão 2023 Statistics

 ## Project Description
 This project aims to analyze the performance of teams in the Brasileirão 2023, answering strategic questions about the championship.
-Using SQL queries to extract data from a database and Power BI to create interactive dashboards, we provide a detailed view of various statistics and insights about the teams' performance throughout the competition.
+Using SQL queries to extract data from a database and Power BI to create interactive dashboards, the project provide a detailed view of various statistics and insights about the teams' performance throughout the competition.

 ![image](https://github.com/user-attachments/assets/a9fa9f3d-3015-4541-9bf0-1ff3bbd666ca)